 What is SACT?

-SACT is a SCIO – a Scottish Charitable Incorporated Organisation – a consortium of a number of local community transport operators and other interested third sector organisations and community groups including Access to Employment; VASA; South Ayrshire Council; Strathclyde Partnership for Transport; Strokefolk; the Red Cross; Kyle Stroke Group; Adventure Centre for Education; Whitlett Victoria Football Club and others.
+SACT is a SCIO – a Scottish Charitable Incorporated Organisation – a consortium of a number of local community transport operators and other interested third sector organisations and community groups including Aspire2Access; VASA; South Ayrshire Council; Strathclyde Partnership for Transport; Kyle Stroke Group; Adventure Centre for Education; Whitlett Victoria Football Club and others.

 SACT’s aim is to develop a coordinated community transport sector for South Ayrshire which will enable CTOs and public agencies in South Ayrshire to: